 The Rochester Diocesan Board of Education is a member of the Academy Trust.
-During the year the Academy Trust incurred a total cost of £4,608 (2021 - £8,734) in transactions with the Diocese of Rochester.
-The costs this year relate to payments under a service level agreement for training and other education matters which the trustees consider that only the Diocese of Rochester could provide.
+During the year the Academy Trust incurred a total cost of $\pounds 6,929$ (2022 - $\pounds 4,608$) in transactions with the Diocese of Rochester.
+The costs this year relate to payments under a service level agreement for training and other education matters as well as payments for training and courses which the trustees consider that only the Diocese of Rochester could provide.
+This was conducted in accordance with the requirements of the Academy Trust Handbook and the ESFA was notified.
+The services provided were provided at no more than cost.